Great Safaris Trip Itinerary for a Group Safari

 • Activities: The Elephant Cafe

-• Accommodation: Illala Lodge Hotel - Deluxe Room
+• Accommodation: Illala Lodge - Deluxe Room

 • Meals: B, L